COURSE SYLLABUS

 Have developed a lesson plan by applying a knowledge of teaching models, instructional modifications, accommodations for individual learners, and assessment.

-Come up with a personal theory of learning that will address the needs of all students in a positive and meaningful learning environment.
+Develop a personal theory of learning that will address the needs of all students in a positive and meaningful learning environment.

 WEEK 1